Mac Contractors Got Left Behind. Here Is What Actually Works in 2026.

 What it is.
 An AI-first takeoff tool that automatically detects rooms, areas, and linear features on architectural plans without manual tracing.
 Browser-based, cloud-only.

 Price.
-Essential is $199 per user per month or $1,999 annually.
-Growth is $299 per user per month or $2,999 annually.
+Growth is $299 per user per month, billed yearly (about $3,588 a year).
 Business is custom pricing for teams of four or more users.
+The cheaper Essential tier no longer appears on Togal's pricing page as of July 2026.

 Platform.
 Browser-based on Mac, iPad, and Windows.